 Have you ever stepped outside into the chilly morning air and feel your body immediately stiffen?
 This involuntary reaction is completely normal.
 And maybe an insight as to why your back may hurt on a cold winter day.

 Vasoconstriction is the process of narrowing blood vessels in your extremities.
 This is done so that any extra blood can be diverted to more vital areas such as your brain, heart, and lungs.
 When the temperature drops, the body begins this process as a means to protect (and keep warm) your most vital organs.
 And while vasoconstriction is a preemptive measure, it means that your muscles, tendons, and ligaments have less blood.
-And as a result, become stiff.
+And as a result, they become stiff.

 The same is true of your spinal support structures.
 With less blood flow, the structures supporting the spine become stiff.
 This, in turn, places extra tension and strain on the back.
 This is important because this means this isn’t necessarily anything wrong with the spine itself.
 However, when these muscles, tendons, and ligaments are cold and tight, that means they are that much more susceptible to injury.